ImageMagick/Usage-Markdown/formats/index.md

 It is also a major format for video image processing such as from the "[ffmpeg](http://ffmpeg.org/)" command.

 Any 'quality' or value range can be used on input (up to 16 bit or 65535 'depth').
-For example here is a highly unusual value range of 5, to generate a 'step gradient'.
+For example, here is a highly unusual value range of 5, to generate a 'step gradient'.
 I know of no other image format that allows you to use such an odd-ball quality range.

 ~~~